stevenhowley/oregon-aqi-dashboard/README.md

-For users with an AirNow API key, the notebook 04\_live\_airnow.ipynb demonstrates how to fetch the latest station level hourly AQI observations.
+For users with an AirNow API key, the notebook `04\_live\_airnow.ipynb` demonstrates how to fetch the latest station-level hourly AQI observations.